patrickbucher/docs/weinberg/how-software-is-built.md

       over reconciliation.
     - Tools do not determine how they are being used.
 They can be applied for the worse or for the better.

+## Why It's Always Hard to Steer

+When the dynamics of a  process is regulated by human decisions, _intervention dynamics_ is at play.
+When human decisions have no power to alterate the dynamic of a process, _natural dunamic_ is at play.
+A stone of a certain weight can be lifted by a human for some time (intervention dynamics), but gravity constrains that process in the long run (natural dynamic).
+Likewise, a manager can increase the output of a team by letting its members work overtime (intervention dynamics), but the returns will diminish after some time (natural dynamics).
+Natural dynamics limit the effect interventions can have.

+The _Square Law of Computation_ limits what a mind (i.e. a brain or a group of brains) can accomplish.
+In order to keep a system under control, a model to compute effects of interventions is required.
+A model can be expressed as a set of equations with roughly one equation per relevant measurement in the system.

+> Unless some simplification can be made, the amount of computation to solve a
+> set of equations increases at least as fast as the square of the number of
+> equations.
+(Square Law of Computation)

+A software project can be modeled as a game, in which a control strategy is applied to go from an initial bad state (present position) to a final good state (winning position).
+In a deterministic game, the player is in the po sition of the perfect controller.
+There is no randomness, and the model covers all possible ways a game can unfold (moves and countermoves).
+Tic Tac Toe and Chess are both games that—theoretically—allow for perfect control.
+However, there are orders of magnitude more ways a game of Chess can unfold than a game of Tic Tac Toe.
+Therefore, there's no perfect model (yet) to play chess.
+Instead, _general principles_ (heuristics) are applied to reduce the set of _possible moves_ to a much smaller set of _most promising moves_, which makes the game much more manageable (e.g. don't sacrifice your queen to capture a pawn) with limited computing capacity.
+Such general principles are useful _most of the time_ but might prevent the best play  _some of the time_.

+Software engineering is way more complex and noisy (more randomness) than Chess.
+Consider machine instructions as moves in the game, and the number of instructions needed for a significant program (thousands, millions?) compared to a game of Chess, which usually ends before 100 moves are played.
+However, software engineering efforts are directed at reducing such non-linearities to keep the Square Law of Computation under control, which is also accomplished by applying general princiles, such as:

+- Don't add people late in a project to catch up (Brooks' Law)
+- Use the smallest possible team of the best possible people.
+- Don't shoot the messenger.
+- Break your code up into modules.

+Such collections of general principles make up the cultural pattern of a software organization.
+Such guiding principles are needed because of the _Size/Complexity dynamic_:

+> Human brains capacity is more or less fixed, but software complexity grows at
+> least as fast as the square of the size of the program.

+When a software project succeeds, ambitions rise, and the problems being attempted to solve grow bigger.
+Bigger (and harder) problems drive an organization to new, yet untried patterns.
+(If there's no ambition for solving harder problems or achieving better quality, an organization can stay with its current pattern.)

+It's hardly possible to alter the capacity of our brains (hiring smarter people only works to some extent), but it's possible to alter how much of our capacity is used, and for what purpose.
+Software engineering attempts to simplify the solutions to larger problems—reising the success rate in response to higher ambition.

+A software project an be seen as a game against nature.
+The interventions of a controller (moves) can be measured as effects (countermoves by nature).
+When the controller sees that nature moves the project on the losing path, an intervention move is required to bring it back to the winning path.

+The _Fault Location_ dynamic states that under a constant error rate (say, one bug introduced per developer and sprint), a larger system contains more faults (Size/Complexity dynamic).
+The effect required to locate errors therefore grows non-linearly.
+The Fault Location dynamic is a natural dynamic, not the result of developers performing worse.
+Pattern 2 managers miss this point and apply the wrong interventions; trying to work against nature.
+Both Size/Complexity and Fault Location dynamic can be tackled using modularization.

+The _Human Interaction_ dynamic states that the number of interactions between people grows non-linearly to the amount of people being added to a project.